benjamin-bk-krueger/kringle-web/docs/account.md

 | Password        | Your password (should be as secure as you want it to be)                                |
 | Invitation Code | If you have an invitation code, you can enter it here to skip the registration workflow |

-Note: The invitation code also decides your role (creator or registered user only).
+*Note*: The invitation code also decides your role (creator or registered user only).

 ![New Account](./img/account_new.png)